icodeitnl/Data-Analysis-and-Visualisation/README.md

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/LoyaltyRate.png"/>

 Summarising this brief data analysis, it is necessary to mention, that despite the low loyalty rates that have been observed, there is still a window for a business opportunity.
-What makes a good brand is good customer relationships and personalized service.
-It is not easy for a broker company like Olist to influence the service chain provided by the end marketplaces.
-However, more marketing research may shed light on ways to increase sales.
+Further marketing research may shed light on new ways to increase sales.